pranoy-panda/function-mapping-neural-networks/README.md

 This repository contains code for my experimentation with the expressivity of neural networks with a single hidden layer.

-Note: To simulate real world feel I have added Gaussian noise with mean=0 and standard deviation of 0.1
+Note: To make the input data more realistic I have added Gaussian noise with mean=0 and standard deviation of 0.1

 ## Requirement
 - Python 2.7+ or 3.5+.